 Controlling Client Access with ACL Profiles

-After a client authenticates successfully, the event broker checks the ACL profile assigned to the client based on either:
+After a client authenticates successfully with an event broker, the event broker checks the ACL profile assigned to the client based on the client username or the LDAP authorization group that the client belongs to.

 • If an administrator doesn't assign a specific ACL profile to a client username, that username is automatically assigned the ACL profile named default.
 The default ACL profile is preconfigured for each Message VPN on an event broker.
 Although you can modify the configuration of the default ACL profile, this ACL profile can't be deleted.